ALFecki/buyfly/README.md

-# Air-Skyline
+# BuyFly

 [//]: # ([![Build Status]&#40;https://travis-ci.org/joemccann/dillinger.svg?branch=master&#41;]&#40;https://travis-ci.org/joemccann/dillinger&#41;)

-Air-Skyline is a course project of Alexander Skvortsov, student of BSUIR, FCSaN, gr.
+BuyFly is a course project of Alexander Skvortsov, student of BSUIR, FCSaN, gr.
 153503 This project is a fully working analogue of the air ticket sales system "Aviasales".

 ## Features